aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/pdf/limit-the-number-of-pages-generated-excel-to-pdf-conversion/_index.md

 ## **Limiting the Number of Pages Generated**

-The following example shows how to render a range of pages (3 and 4) in a Microsoft Excel file to PDF.
+The following example shows how to render a range of pages (3 and 4) in a Microsoft Excel file to a PDF.

 ```javascript
 const path = require("path");